Chicken with Plums (film): Plot

 On the fifth day, finding himself still alive, he remembers that when his mother was dying she asked him to stop praying for her as his prayers were keeping her alive and she was in pain.
 When he stopped praying, her soul became a cloud of smoke that appeared over her grave.
 As it turns out, Nassar-Ali's youngest son is praying for him.

 On the sixth day he sees the angel of death.
 Though he tells the angel he no longer wishes to die, the angel tells Nassar-Ali it is too late.

-On the final day of his life, Nassar-Ali dreams of Irane (Golshifteh Farahani).
+On the final day of his life, Nassar-Ali dreams of Irane.
 Nassar-Ali met Irane when he was studying the violin, and was told by his teacher that while his technique was excellent, his music lacked soul.
 Later Nassar-Ali saw Irane walking in the street and followed her to her father's clock store.
 After buying a clock from her father, he damaged it multiple times so he could return to the store and bump into her.
 Nassar-Ali proposes to Irane and she accepts.
 Her father forbids the marriage on the grounds that Nassar-Ali will be unable to financially take care of his daughter.
 Irane eventually complies with her father's wishes.
 His music teacher tells Nassar-Ali that the heartbreak he has undergone has finally transformed him into a great musician, a musician with soul, and gives him a violin that belonged to his own teaching instructor.
 Nassar-Ali begins a twenty-year tour of the world, while Irane marries, has a child, and becomes a grandmother just as Nassar-Ali returns, marries, and begins having children.

 After buying a replacement for the violin that Faranguisse broke, Nassar-Ali runs into Irane who is walking with her grandson.
 After calling her name and asking if she remembers him, Irane replies that she doesn't, leaving him heartbroken.
 Irane does, however, remember him and after turning the corner she begins to cry.